DomJWise/ooRexxDebugger/README.md

   (1) There are global TRACE options but debugger window placement and start point of debugging don't matter

-  At the end of the code along with the TRACE option (::OPTIONS TRACE ?R is recommended) add:
+  At the end of the code along with the TRACE option (::OPTIONS TRACE ?A is recommended) add:

     ::REQUIRES "RexxDebugger.rex"